boeni-industries/aico/docs/developer-guide/getting_started.md

 #### Python Dependency Management
 - **Previous approach:** Each Python component (`cli/`, `backend/`) used its own `pyproject.toml` (PEP 621/Poetry) for dependencies and metadata.
 Poetry was used for dependency management and packaging.
 This was replaced due to friction, IDE integration issues, and version pinning complexity.
-- **Current approach:** Each Python component (`cli/`, `backend/`) now uses its own `.venv` and `requirements.txt`.
-[UV](https://github.com/astral-sh/uv) is used for ultra-fast dependency installs and lockfile management.
-This approach is simpler, more compatible with IDEs, and easier for contributors.
+- **Current approach:** Each Python component (`cli/`, `backend/`, `shared/`) now uses modern `pyproject.toml` files for dependency management.
+[UV](https://github.com/astral-sh/uv) is used for ultra-fast dependency installs.
+This approach follows modern Python packaging standards and is simpler for contributors.

+- Add dependencies by editing the respective `pyproject.toml` file and running `uv pip install -e .` to update your environment.
 - The supported Python version is pinned to `>=3.13,<3.15` due to PyInstaller compatibility.
 Update this restriction only after verifying all key dependencies support newer Python versions.
 - Use `uv pip install <package>` to add dependencies and `uv pip freeze > requirements.txt` to refresh lockfiles.
 - PyInstaller is included as a CLI dependency for building distributable executables.